-Title III is a five-year federally funded grant initiative awarded to Piedmont Community College in 2018.
+Title III is a five-year, federally funded grant initiative awarded to Piedmont Community College in 2018.
 The program targets the College's most at-risk population including students who are financial aid recipients as well as those enrolled in one or more transition courses.

 The Title III program has several objectives that assist with student success.
 Funding has provided the opportunity for the development of a new Transition Center, which makes it possible for transition students to receive individual counseling services and tutoring.
-Title III also offers a First-Year Experience program, which consists of a summer bridge program, first-year seminar opportunities, and mentoring services for program participants.
-The Center for Excellence in Teaching and Learning is another program intervention made available to all PCC faculty, staff, and students compliments of Title III.
-This facility provides opportunities for faculty and staff development, a first-year instructor academy, a leadership academy, and service learning.
-Also, student data tracking and analysis will reduce and bridge the academic gap by decreasing the length of time students are enrolled in transition classes and by providing a more consistent pathway and progression into curricular programs.
+Title III also offers First-Year Experience and summer bridge programs, first-year seminar opportunities, and mentoring services for participants.
+The Center for Excellence in Teaching and Learning (CETL) is another program made available to all PCC faculty, staff, and students, as a component of Title III.
+CETL provides opportunities for faculty and staff development, a first-year instructor academy, a leadership academy, and service learning.
+Title III also provides student data tracking and analysis to reduce and bridge the academic gap by decreasing the length of time students are enrolled in transition classes and by providing a more consistent pathway and progression into curricular programs.

 Incorporating these strategies and the utilization of holistic and intrusive approaches, it is the goal of Title III to increase persistence rates, improve retention, increase student completion, and ultimately, to ensure academic success for students.
-Additionally, the Title III program is data driven, reduces academic deficits, and addresses the personal, social/ emotional, and academic needs of the Piedmont Community College student.
+Because the Title III program isdata driven, staff and faculty work to identify and reduce academic deficits, and addresses the personal, social/emotional, and academic needs of the Piedmont Community College student.

-For more information on Title III, please contact the Title III Executive Director at (336) (322-2220.
+For more information on the Title III program, please contact the Transition Center Coordinator at (336) 322-2165.